Road signs in the Netherlands

+L401: Dutch national standard speed limit signs at land borders.

-The road signs of the Kingdom of the Netherlands (mainland Netherlands and six Dutch Caribbean islands) are regulated in the Reglement verkeersregels en verkeerstekens 1990, commonly abbreviated as RVV 1990.
+Road signs in the Kingdom of the Netherlands (mainland Netherlands and six Dutch Caribbean islands) are regulated in the Reglement verkeersregels en verkeerstekens 1990, commonly abbreviated as RVV 1990.

-While most previous signage, from the RVV 1966 remained legal and official, they have been updated/replaced.
-Some are no longer official and have lost legal validity, but most surviving old signs remained valid.
+While most old signs of RVV 1966 remained legal and official, they have been updated/replaced.
+Although some signs no longer have legal validity, most surviving old signs remain valid.